It was almost painful.

 A small laugh escaped my lips as I took the cup from her.

 “Of course, I’ll be right back.”

 I made my way over to the bar and put in my request and glanced across the room to where she stood.
 She was playing with the metal heart at the end of her necklace.
 She wore that necklace for as long as I could remember.
 She always fiddled with it whenever she was nervous.
 This was nothing new.
 I made her nervous quite a bit.
 But I could tell, this time, she was trying to settle a different bundle of nerves.

 The bartender slid the cup across the counter and I nodded a quick ‘thank you’ before heading back.

 “Here,” I said, as I handed the drink over to her, my fingers lingering on the tips of her own.

-“Thank you,” she responded, with a polite smile.
+“Thanks,” she responded, with a polite smile.